skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

     It takes about 3 minutes for a SageMaker notebook instance to provision.
 During this time you'll see the status *Pending*.

 1. Navigate to [S3](https://console.aws.amazon.com/s3) on the AWS Console.
 While we're waiting for the notebook to be provisioned, let's create an S3 bucket with a globally-unique name, such as: ```rec-engine-workshop-yourname```.
 Take care to choose the same region for your bucket as your SageMaker notebook.
-For this workshop we're using Frankfurt: ```eu-central-1```.
+For this workshop we're using Ireland.

     This bucket is necessary to store the training data and models you're creating in this workshop.
 Take note of the region.
 SageMaker must be run in the same region as your newly created S3 bucket.
 If for any reason you choose an alternate region simply ensure that SageMaker runs in the same region as your newly created bucket.